Abdominal tenderness, or point tenderness in your abdomen, is when pressure on an area of your abdomen causes pain. It may also feel sore and tender.

 - serum progesterone test: a blood test for pregnancy, which is more sensitive than a urine pregnancy test, can help determine if you are experiencing ectopic pregnancy

 - abdominal or pelvic ultrasound: a noninvasive test that uses sound waves to make images of abdominal and pelvic organs, which can help locate hernias, cysts, or ectopic pregnancies

 Treatment for abdominal tenderness depends on the underlying cause.
-Avoid taking aspirin, ibuprofen, or naproxen for abdominal pain as this increases your risk for stomach ulcers and gastrointestinal bleeding.
+Avoid taking aspirin, ibuprofen, or naproxen for more than 1 to 2 weeks, as this increases your risk for stomach ulcers and gastrointestinal bleeding.
 It may also worsen your condition.

 For appendicitis, you may get medicine and fluids through a port in a vein in your hand or arm (intravenous antibiotics).
 You may also have an appendectomy.
 This is the surgical removal of the appendix through your abdomen.

 You may need surgery to remove part of the colon if it’s obstructed.

 Hernias, a twisted fallopian tube, and ectopic pregnancies may also need surgery to correct such structural irregularities.

 Your doctor may perform a laparoscopic examination if you are very ill and tests don’t show which organ is causing abdominal point tenderness.
 A laparoscopic examination is a surgical procedure that requires general anesthesia.

 It involves inserting a laparoscope (a thin tube with a light attached to it) into the abdomen through a small incision in the skin.
 It allows doctors to see which organ inside your abdomen or pelvis is causing the problem.